 1. Writing Tools

-One of the most practical additions in iOS 18.1 is the suite of system-wide writing tools.
+One of the most practical additions is the suite of system-wide writing tools.
 Apple says that its writing tools will “refine their words by rewriting, proofreading, and summarizing text nearly everywhere they write, including Mail, Notes, Pages, and third-party apps.”
 Whether you’re typing a message, drafting an email, or taking notes, Apple Intelligence can suggest grammar corrections, offer rephrasing options, and help you polish your text.
 The promise is a writing assistant that ensures accuracy, clarity, and style across all of your apps.

 Of course, this kind of AI tool isn’t anything new.
 In fact, companies have been doing this for a while already.
 Between OpenAI’s ChatGPT, Microsoft’s Bing, Google’s Gemini, and Anthropic’s Claude, all of these tools offer writing assistance.
 However, Apple’s ability to integrate these writing tools into all of your apps is unique.
 So far, only Google has the chance to replicate this level of integration.